Surface energy: Deformed solid

 Calculation of surface energy from first principles (for example, density functional theory) is an alternative approach to measurement.
 Surface energy is estimated from the following variables: width of the d-band, the number of valence d-electrons, and the coordination number of atoms at the surface and in the bulk of the solid.

-Calculating the surface formation energy of a crystalline solid
+Surface formation energy of a crystalline solid

 In density functional theory, surface energy can be calculated from the following expression: